HVAC Maintenance 101

 (1x / year)

-Inspect the ductwork for your hvac system and seal as necessary.
-Make sure ductwork is straight, with no sags or kinks which could impede air flow.
-With system on and the blower running, manually run your hand along the ductwork, feeling for any escaping air.
+Inspect the ductwork for your HVAC system and seal as necessary.
+Make sure ductwork is straight, with no sags or kinks which could impede airflow.
+With the system on and the blower running, manually run your hand along the ductwork, feeling for any escaping air.
 You can also use a “smoke pencil” to help spot air movement.
 Seal all leaks with duct mastic tape (not duct tape) and/or duct mastic sealant, then recheck.
-It’s surprising common to find leaky duct work and this can make a dramatic difference in your systems efficiency as well as your utility bill!
+It’s surprisingly common to find leaky ductwork and this can make a dramatic difference in your systems efficiency as well as your utility bill!

 Research from DOE found that in older homes, the HVAC duct work leaks 30-40 percent of the air traveling through ducts!
 But just because your home may be newer, don’t assume you have no leaks.
 Workmanship varies greatly from contractor to contractor and building codes vary by location.
 Sealing up registers and vents, then using a duct blaster to pressurize the system and measure the air leakage is considered the most accurate way to test for duct leakage.